golemfactory/awesome-golem/README.md

 # Awesome Golem [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 > Welcome to **Awesome Golem**, a community-curated list of resources, links, projects, tools and apps on Golem!
-Note: this guide and it's contents is specific to New Golem and it's current implementation, Yagna.
+Note: this guide and it's contents is specific to Golem and it's current implementation, Yagna.
 For Legacy (Clay) Golem, you can find the documentation [here](https://docs.golem.network/) and [comms archive](https://trello.com/b/95eZBUfT/golem-comms-archive).

 </p>
 <p align="center">